-- Make sure you understand changes in licensing procedures (see StorNext Licensing). - Correctly configure all storage devices (see Configuring Storage Devices). - If using LUNs larger than 1 TB, decide on a label type and install any necessary operating system patches (see Planning for LUNs Larger than 1 TB). - (Linux only) Install the kernel source code (see Installing the Linux Kernel Source Code on page 10).
+- Correctly configure all storage devices (see Configuring Storage Devices). - If using LUNs larger than 1 TB, decide on a label type and install any necessary operating system patches (see Planning for LUNs Larger than 1 TB). - (Linux only) Install the kernel source code (see Installing the Linux Kernel Source Code on page 9).